Suppression rules

 UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration.OutsideAWS – Use a suppression rule to automatically archive findings generated when VPC networking is configured to route internet traffic such that it egresses from an on-premises gateway rather than from a VPC Internet Gateway.

 This finding is generated when networking is configured to route internet traffic such that it egresses from an on-premises gateway rather than from a VPC Internet Gateway (IGW).
 Common configurations, such as using AWS Outposts, or VPC VPN connections, can result in traffic routed this way.
-If this is expected behavior, it's recommended that you use suppression rules in and create a rule that consists of two filter criteria.
+If this is expected behavior, it is recommended that you use suppression rules and create a rule that consists of two filter criteria.
 The first criteria is finding type, which should be

 .
 The second filter criteria is API caller IPv4 address with the IP address or CIDR range of your on-premises internet gateway.
 The example below represents the filter you would use to suppress this finding type based on API caller IP address.Finding type: